New Algorithms for Discrete-Time Parameter Estimation: Introduction

-As mentioned earlier, there has been a significant amount of papers and books that have addressed online parameter estimation algorithms in discrete-time\cite{Ljung_1987,Anderson_1982,Boyd_1986,ortega20,Boyd_1983,Narendra_1987, Aranovskiy_2019, Aranovskiy_2016, narendra11, bruce20, islam20}.
+In many of the adaptive filtering, prediction, and control problems, the underlying structure consists of a linear regression relation between the prediction error and parameter error\cite{Ioannou1996, Aranovskiy_2019, Aranovskiy_2016, narendra11, Gaudio_2021a, gaudio20thesis}.
+A typical gradient-based algorithm, for example, minimizes a quadratic criterion in terms of the prediction error\cite{Goodwin_1984,Landau11}.
+In adaptive systems, a necessary and sufficient condition that is needed to ensure uniform asymptotic convergence of the estimates to their true values is noted as persistent excitation \cite{Boyd_1983, Boyd_1986}.
+The gradient descent method has a constant learning rate which often leads to extremely slow convergence of the estimates.
+The well-known recursive least squares (RLS) algorithm has a covariance matrix that is time-varying and is adjusted through the use of the outer product of the underlying regressor\cite{Goodwin_1984,Landau11}.
+One of the main inadequacies of the RLS algorithm is its inability to ensure estimation in the presence of time-varying parameters, which is due to the fact that the learning rates themselves can converge rapidly to zero and as a result, unable to track the changes in the parameters.
+The literature on online parameter estimation algorithms in discrete-time is vast (see for example, \cite{Ljung_1987,Anderson_1982,Boyd_1986,ortega20,Boyd_1983, Aranovskiy_2019, Aranovskiy_2016, narendra11, bruce20, bruce20a, pal08, islam20, yu13, fort81}).
 In many of them, the learning rates are assumed to be constant.
-Of these, works such as \cite{bruce20, islam20, yu13, ortega20} have focused on a RLS-type algorithm and address variations thereof.
-In \cite{bruce20}, combined variable-rate and variable-direction forgetting is adopted to address some of the inadequacies of the RLS algorithm.
+Of these, works such as \cite{bruce20, bruce20a, islam20, yu13, ortega20} have focused on a RLS-type algorithm and address variations thereof.
+In \cite{bruce20, bruce20a, pal08}, combined variable-rate and variable-direction forgetting is adopted to address some of the inadequacies of the RLS algorithm.
 In \cite{islam20}, a data-dependent forgetting rate is used in the update of the covariance matrix.
 A nonlinear weighting coefficient is devised in the update of the covariance matrix in \cite{yu13}.
 Another interesting approach has been suggested in \cite{ortega20}, which consists of a dynamic regressor extension and mixing (DREM) idea, and it tries to lift the limitation of the input signal by a linear, BIBO-stable operator.
-In all of these works, the unknown parameters are assumed to be constant.
+In most of these works, the unknown parameters are assumed to be constant.
 In addition, the focus in most of these papers is more in showing boundedness of the parameter estimates, rather than the speed of convergence of these estimates to their true values.